isadu/concat-tts/README.md

 # concat-tts
-Simple concatenative text-to-speech in Python
+Simple phonologically-informed concatenative text-to-speech in Python.
+A personal project optimized for my own learning and exploration rather than contribution to the field, made public as a sample of what I am working on and interested in.
+Phonological processes from General American English.

 [x] Stage 0: letters to sequence of 1-sec letter sounds [x] Stage 1: letters to sequence of properly trimmed letter sounds